ibancoder/ReactInvoices-Front/README.md

-# Welcome to your Lovable project
+# Welcome to my Invoice manager project

-TODO: Document your project here
+This is a project to check my knowledge in some new technologies like TypeScript, React.